Countdown to Zero Day

 The Western Star

-Book Notes Written with a loving hand by kitt some time around 15:35 on 19 October 2017Really now, the previous book I read cured me of my current non-fiction streak (of five books! wow!).
+Book Notes Instead of being asleep at 15:35 on 19 October 2017, kitt created this:Really now, the previous book I read cured me of my current non-fiction streak (of five books! wow!).
 I really needed a good, fun read to put the enjoyment back in my obsessive daily reading.
 I had little surprise that Johnson's Longmire would do the trick.

 I enjoyed the book.
 I read a few reviews of the book where the readers were complaining about the cliff-hanger at the end.
 It didn't bother me.
 There were two intertwined plots happening in the book, one from 1972 on the Western Star, a train, and the other in contemporary time, which was a continuation of the previous arch-nemesis Longmire books.
 The first plot's mystery was clever, with a few good misdirections.
 That Longmire knew more than the reader is fine.
 The modern-time plot is fine, nothing terribly surprising.